 Change the position of objects or layers to make layer content move.

 Change layer opacity to make content fade in or out.

 Add a style to layers.

 Photoshop provides tools for keeping characteristics of a layer the same across frames.
 See Unifying layer properties in animation frames.

 The number of frames you can create is limited only by the amount of system memory available to Photoshop.

 You can generate new frames with intermediate changes between two existing frames in the panel using the Tween command.
 This is a quick way to make an object move across the screen or to fade in or out.
 See Create frames using tweening.

-Use the controls in the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6) to play the animation as you create it.
-Then use the Save For Web & Devices command to preview the animation in your web browser.
+Use the controls in the Timeline panel to play the animation as you create it.
+Then use the Save For Web command to preview the animation in your web browser.
 See Preview optimized images in a web browser.

-Save as an animated GIF using the Save For Web & Devices (Photoshop Extended CS5) or Save For Web (CS6) command.
+Save as an animated GIF using the Save For Web command.

 Save in Photoshop (PSD) format so you can do more work on the animation later.